How to beat the January Blues

 A loverly little ad break!
 Continue reading below.

 At the beginning of the year, as Christmas is a misty memory, many people find themselves feeling anxious.
 This is certainly the case for those who suffer with Seasonal Affective Disorder or ‘January Blues’.
-Not only that, but an increase in working from home due to Covid has meant many are feeling the effects of Cabin Fever.

 Getting outside during this time may be the answer!